menu

 It is a very basic trial and error method automated using a tool.
 It uses an array of usernames and passwords and then tries all possible combinations to find the correct credentials.

-Requirements for Brute force attack:
+Requirements for a brute force attack

 1. Password list